avault/avault.github.io/getting-started.md

 We share our work through GitHub, an industry-standard collaboration tool.
 If you do not yet have a GitHub account, [sign up for one](https://github.com/).
 If you would like to be part of our GitHub organization and have not gotten an invite, [email an admin](zachary.h.hafen@gmail).

+## Finding a Question

+This is both the hardest and the easiest part.

+## Learning To Answer your Question

+Once you have a direction you would like to go, the next step is to find _The most important tool any research can have is a willingness to keep searching utnil you find something useful._
+If you hit a dead-end, try something different for a while.
+However there is always something you can do.